 sbatch gpu_test.sh

-• Check Slurm logs: sudo less /var/log/slurm/slurmctld.log and /var/log/slurm/slurmd.log
+• Slurm logs: /var/log/slurm/slurmctld.log and /var/log/slurm/slurmd.log

-• Verify Slurm recognizes the GPU: scontrol show node | grep Gres
+• GPU not showing up?
+Check nvidia-smi works first, then scontrol show node | grep Gres